 Our reporting segments have been determined based on the nature of the products and/or services offered to customers or the nature of their function in the organization.
 We evaluate performance based on the operating income contributed by each segment.
-The accounting policies of the reportable segments are the same as those described in the summary of significant accounting policies.
+The accounting policies of the reportable segments are the same as those described in the summary of significant accounting policies included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 13, 2008.